-There exists research to suggest that drinking coffee can cause a temporary increase in the stiffening of arterial walls iii.
+There exists research to suggest that drinking coffee can cause a temporary increase in ii.
+Economics of coffee iii.
 Nutrition

 Coffee is one of the world's most important primary commodities due to being one of the world's most popular beverages.
 In total, 6.7 million tonnes of coffee were produced annually in 1998-2000, and the forecast is a rise to 7 million tonnes annually by 2010.
 Coffee also has several types of classifications used to determine environmental and labor standards.